gopasspw/gopass/docs/features.md

 Since it may be dangerous to always display the password, the `safecontent` setting may be set to `true` to allow one to display only the rest of the password entries by default but hiding the password.
 In order to display the whole entry, with the password in clear, the `-u`/`--unsafe` flag must then be used.
 The password can still be shown using the `-o` flag.

-WARNING: The `safecontent` setting is not perfect and *might* be removed in the future.

 #### Copy a secret to the clipboard

 ```shell